Content: Algebraic number theory is the study of algebraic numbers, which are the roots of monic polynomials

-- To demonstrate that uniqueness of factorization into irreducibles can fail in rings of algebraic integers, but that it can be replaced by the uniqueness of factorization into prime ideals.
+- To demonstrate that uniqueness of factorisation into irreducibles can fail in rings of algebraic integers, but that it can be replaced by the uniqueness of factorisation into prime ideals.

 - To apply the techniques in the course to solve Mordell and Pell equations.

 Objectives: By the end of the course students will: